Connect with us

 Stabilisation of road surfaces is a process that combines soil, cement, and water to produce a hard, durable paving material that can be used for the foundation or base of road and airport pavements.

-Bamburi recently completed construction of a Sh4 billion production line at its Nairobi Grinding Plant – raising its overall grinding capacity to 3.2 million tonnes a year.
+Bamburi recently completed the construction of a Sh4 billion production line at its Nairobi Grinding Plant – raising its overall grinding capacity to 3.2 million tonnes a year.

 Bamburi’s new products and capacity expansion come in the wake of anticipated demand credited to the rising investment in the construction sector.